Doing Our Part

 By working together and protecting one another, we will keep Shenandoah — all of our stars — as safe as we can.
 Together, we will rise.

-A process to acknowledge the pledge will be introduced in a few weeks.
 Every student, faculty, and staff member is expected to sign electronically before the start of the academic year via the Shenandoah Go app.